Mexican Seafood Stew Recipe

 Make the Stew

-Transfer the lobster to bowl and then cook the shrimp in the stock for 2 minutes. continue cooking but add the scallops for an additional two minutes and the calamari for another minute.
+- Cook the shrimp in the stock for 2 minutes. continue cooking but add the scallops for an additional two minutes.
 Remove all ingredients from the pot and add to the seafood bowl.

-Serve fish in individual bowls topping with the hot stock, onions, cilantro, and lime wedges.
+- Serve seafood in individual bowls topping with the hot stock, onions, cilantro, and lime wedges.